Common Questions and Troubleshooting

-To make this work, you do require a basic understanding of your local machine and the network.
+Changing the DNS is very simple, but if you are not technical, it may seem too much.
 In this guide we're going to try and capture some of the more common questions and provide better troubleshooting instructions; this should ensure that when we chat we're working off the same page.

 Nothing is working, why?

 When working with a support team it's extremely important to take the time to provide a little more context.
-We are not sitting next to you, unfortunately, so trying to make sense of what is happening is impossible.
+We are not sitting next to you, unfortunately, so trying to make sense of what is happening is not always easy.

 To help, here are a few common questions we'll respond with and things you should consider: